FireBrief℠

 You've been in the Gunnison Valley long enough to know your property needs attention, and you want a professional plan to work from.

-You're planning to self-mitigate but want a guide.
+You're planning to self-mitigate and want a guide

 You're capable and motivated to do the simpler work yourself, but you want a professional assessment of what those priorities are and what the higher-value work would be.